-If we’re being honest, April 15 is only significant for those who owe taxes.
+If we’re being honest, the filing deadline is only significant for those who owe taxes.
 Those who are getting money back – or at least think they are – tend to get them done early.
 Why would you wait if you know there was some significant cash coming your way?
 If you’ve already received your return, or it’s winding its way through processing, consider putting it towards a home improvement project you’ve been planning.
 There’s no home project too big or too small that you can’t at least get started, even with a modest refund.

 A home equity loan from loanDepot can round out the rest of your budget.
 Speak with a Licensed Lending Officer today for more information.

 Here are a few ideas on how to spend your tax refund on your home, so it gives you even a greater return in the future.